janayuv/import-manager/README.md

 A comprehensive desktop application for managing import/export operations, built with Tauri, React, and TypeScript.

+> **⚠️ Platform Restriction: Windows Only**
+> This application is designed exclusively for Windows and is not compatible with Linux or macOS.
+The app depends on Windows-specific integrations and is not intended for cross-platform use.

 ## 🚀 Features

 ### Core Functionality